wahaj4311/microservices-demo/kubernetes-troubleshooting.md

        kubernetesServiceEndpoint: '$(kubernetesServiceConnection)'
        namespace: '$(namespace)'
        command: 'apply'
-       arguments: '--validate=false'
-       useConfigMapFile: true
+       useConfigurationFile: true
-       configMapFile: |
+       inline: |
          # Kubernetes manifests...
    ```

    **Note**: We encountered several issues with our authentication approaches:

-   1. First, we tried using the Kubernetes task with inline manifests, but encountered authentication errors even with the `--validate=false` flag.
+   1. First, we tried using the Kubernetes task with `--validate=false` flag, but encountered authentication errors.

    2. Then, we tried using the AzureCLI task with the Kubernetes service connection, but encountered a service connection type mismatch error: